Components of Local SEO

 We always look forward to WordCamp Atlanta and this year was no different.
-There were so many great sessions, Sam and I divided up several times so we could try catch and as much information as we could.
+There were so many great sessions, Sam and I divided up several times so we could try and catch as much information as we could.
 After the long weekend, we walked away with a lot of new information and inspired to try new things and build on existing ones.

 I think one of our favorite sessions was SEO Goes Local which was presented by Rich Owings of Asheville, NC.
-Rich shared with us the difference of local SEO compared to traditional SEO and 5 components that are vital for successful Local SEO.
+Rich shared with us the difference of local SEO compared to traditional SEO and 5 components of Local SEO that are vital for successful Local SEO.
 Some of the key points we walked away are listed below;

 - Google+ Page – Business Listings